 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Leaving PERF-covered employment requires you to make important decisions regarding your retirement savings.
-This section explains the issues you will need to consider if you leave a covered position and separate from service.
+You have important decisions to make when you leave PERF-covered employment.
+This section explains the issues you’ll need to consider if you leave a covered position.

-You may withdraw the balance of your ASA (in the form of a distribution or rollover to another qualified retirement plan) if you are no longer in a PERF-covered position.
+You can withdraw your ASA balance as a distribution or rollover to another qualified retirement plan if you are no longer in a PERF-covered position.

-If you continue uninterrupted employment in any capacity (full-time or part-time) in any agency or department of your current employer – regardless of whether your new position is covered under PERF or not – you will not be considered separated from service.
-If you are re-employed in a PERF-covered position within thirty (30) days from the date of termination, you are not eligible for a distribution.
+If you still work full-time or part-time in any agency or department of your current employer you have not ended service.
+This applies even if your new position is not covered under PERF.
+If you return to work in a PERF-covered position within 30 days from the date you end service, you do not qualify for a distribution.

-If you are vested and have separated employment in a covered position for at least 30 days, you may withdraw your ASA and retain your pension benefit.
-If you are eligible for a reduced pension benefit, and have separated from employment, you may withdraw your ASA without forfeiting your pension benefit.
-If you are eligible for a full retirement, you may not withdraw the ASA component without fully retiring.
+If you are vested and end service in a covered position for at least 30 days, you can withdraw your ASA and keep your pension benefit.
+If you qualify for a reduced pension benefit, and you end employment, you may withdraw your ASA without losing your pension.
+If you qualify for a full retirement, you may not withdraw your ASA without fully retiring.

-When you apply for an ASA distribution, you must choose how to receive the payment.
-You must select one payment option for the taxable portion and one payment for the non-taxable portion.
+When you withdraw your ASA, you will decide how to receive the payment.
+You must make a choice for the taxable portion as well as the non-taxable portion.

 Taxable Portion - Direct Rollover

-You may elect to have all or part of the taxable portion of your ASA paid in the form of a direct rollover into an eligible 401(a), 403(b) or governmental 457(b) plan, or Traditional or Roth IRA, which has provisions allowing it to accept the rollover on your behalf.
-Except in the case of a Roth IRA, this option defers any taxes you owe on your ASA balance.
+You may choose to have all or part of the taxable portion of your ASA paid as a direct rollover into a qualified plan.
+Those plans include the 401(a), 403(b) or governmental 457(b) plan, or Traditional or Roth IRA.
+All of these plans can accept your rollover.
+This option delays any taxes you owe on your ASA balance, except for Roth IRAs.

-If you choose to roll over only part of the taxable amount, the portion not rolled over is paid directly to you (less the mandatory twenty percent [20%] withholding for federal income tax).
+If you roll over only part of the taxable amount, the part not rolled over is paid directly to you (minus the mandatory 20 percent withholding for federal income tax).

-If you choose to take a rollover distribution and do not complete the rollover by the 60th day following the day on which you receive the distribution, your distribution may be subject to taxes and/or penalties unless you qualify for a waiver.
+If you take a rollover distribution, you must complete the rollover within 60 days after you receive the distribution.
+If you do not roll over your contribution within 60 days, you may owe taxes and/or penalties unless you qualify for a waiver.
 Please consult your tax professional for waiver qualifications.

 Non-Taxable Portion – Direct Rollover

-You may elect to have all or part of the non-taxable portion of your ASA paid in the form of a direct rollover into an eligible qualified plan, 403(b) plan, or Traditional or Roth IRA, which has provisions allowing it to accept the rollover on your behalf.
-If you choose to roll over only part of the non-taxable amount, the portion not rolled over is paid directly to you.
+You may choose to have all or part of the non-taxable portion of your ASA paid as a direct rollover into a qualified plan.
+Those plans include a 403(b) plan, or Traditional or Roth IRA.
+If you roll over only part of the non-taxable amount, the portion not rolled over is paid directly to you.

-You may elect to have the total amount of the non-taxable portion of your ASA paid directly to you.
+You may choose to have the total amount of the non-taxable portion of your ASA paid directly to you.

 You will receive a 1099-R by January 31 of the year after you receive your distribution.
 By law, this is the latest date 1099-Rs can be mailed.

-PERF will withhold twenty percent (20%) from your distribution of the pre-tax portion paid to you or to your surviving spouse whether or not the IRS imposes a ten percent (10%) penalty.
-Adjustments may be made for payments made to survivors under special circumstances.
+PERF will withhold 20 percent from your withdrawal of the taxable portion paid to you or to your surviving spouse.
+This is done whether or not the IRS imposes a 10 percent penalty.

-You may be subject to an additional 10 percent (10%) federal tax penalty on your ASA if you have not reached the age of 59 1/2 at the time of your distribution.
+The IRS may charge an additional 10 percent federal tax penalty on your ASA if you are not 59 1/2 at the time of your distribution.

-When you leave covered employment, you may leave your ASA invested with PERF.
-You may continue to invest in any of the eight available options and will continue to receive an online quarterly statement.
+When you leave covered employment, you can leave your ASA invested with PERF.
+You can continue to invest in any of the eight available options and you will continue to receive an online quarterly statement.

-However, if you are not vested, investments in the Guaranteed Fund or any of the other seven self-directed investment funds will only be credited with interest, gains and losses for a period of 10 years, after which, no further interest, gains or losses will be credited.
-An exception to this 10-year rule exists when you leave PERF-covered employment but remain with the same employer in a full-time position.
+If you are not vested, investments are only credited with interest, gains and losses for 10 years.
+After 10 years, your investments will not earn any more interest, gains or losses.
+The exception to this 10-year rule is if you leave PERF-covered employment but stay with the same employer.
 In this case, interest, gains and losses will be credited on funds for up to 45 years.

-When a member dies, PERF must be notified in order to make payments to the appropriate beneficiaries in a timely manner.
-PERF needs a copy of the death certificate in order to process any distributions of ASA balances or survivor benefits that might be available.
-Employers may inform PERF of a member’s death; however, the death certificate is still required.
-Employers do not always provide member death notification.
+In the event of your death, PERF must be notified so that your beneficiaries receive prompt payments.
+PERF needs a copy of your death certificate to make any distributions of available ASA balances or survivor benefits.
+Employers may inform PERF of your death, but the death certificate is still required.
+Employers do not always provide a member’s death notification.

-The ASA will be distributed to the beneficiary or beneficiaries on file.
-The designated beneficiary’s right to a benefit vests upon the member’s death.
+INPRS will distribute the ASA to the beneficiary or beneficiaries on file.
+The named beneficiary’s right to a benefit vests upon your death.
 A change of beneficiary designation must be on file with PERF before death.
-A change received after a member’s death is not valid.
+A change received after your death is invalid.

-If a member designates more than one primary beneficiary, and a primary beneficiary predeceases the member, and the member does not complete a new beneficiary designation form, the remaining primary beneficiaries will receive a pro rata share of the deceased primary beneficiary’s portion based upon the remaining primary beneficiaries’ allocated percentages.
+If you name more than one primary beneficiary, and one of them precedes you in death, the benefits formula for the survivors may change.
+If you don’t file a new beneficiary designation form, the remaining primary beneficiaries will receive a portion of the deceased primary beneficiary’s share based upon the remaining primary beneficiaries’ percentages.

 Ann – 60 percent; Bob – 30 percent; and Carl – 10 percent

 Ann dies before John.
-John forgets to fill out a new beneficiary form and dies with $10,000 in his ASA account.
-Because Ann is deceased, Bob and Carl will now split the $10,000 only two ways.
+John forgets to complete a new beneficiary form.
+He dies with $10,000 in his ASA account.
+Because Ann is deceased, Bob and Carl will now split the $10,000.

-How John chose to divide a deceased member’s portion – either prorated or equally – will determine surviving beneficiary amounts for Bob and Carl.
+John’s choice to divide a deceased member’s portion – either prorated or equally – decides surviving beneficiary amounts for Bob and Carl.

 If John chose prorated: